 Weather patterns will continue to be crucial this time of year.
 During late January and early February, look for cold fronts to push fish into deeper water, while warmer days following these systems should cause fish to seek forage in shallower areas.
 With water temperatures increasing from late February to early March, continue to monitor these cold fronts as they often impact feeding and spawning activity.
 Additionally, it is not unusual for certain areas in the lake to warm up faster than others.
 This can create “hot-spots” for sportfish activity so don’t be afraid to explore the entire lake perimeter.
 For the most success, observe weather conditions and adjust your fishing strategies, lures, and presentations accordingly.

-Numerous channel catfish, with individuals approaching 10 lbs. were been documented during fall electrofishing surveys.
+During past fall electrofishing samples, numerous Channel Catfish, with individuals approaching 10lbs were documented.
 These fish can be caught in deeper water near the dam or off the ends of docks.
 Fish earth worms or chicken/beef livers on the bottom to entice these whiskered predators.
 If you have trouble keeping messy livers on the hook, try wrapping it in surgical gauze or pantyhose, but make sure you stretch the fabric to allow a nice odor draw fish to your bait.
 As with any body of water, be sure to consult the most recent state regulation booklet for a detailed and updated description of this year’s regulations if you plan to keep any fish.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Lake Victor: